Rahulhimself/CNNClassification/README.md

 -Loss: Similarly, the goal is for both training and validation loss to decrease.
 If the validation loss begins to increase while the training loss decreases, this is another strong indicator of overfitting.

 ### Based on the provided code with 30 epochs, you will likely observe a clear case of overfitting, where the validation accuracy and loss plateau after about 15 epochs.
-This demonstrates a key challenge in machine learning and the importance of monitoring these plots to determine the optimal number of training epochs. ###
+This demonstrates a key challenge in machine learning and the importance of monitoring these plots to determine the optimal number of training epochs.
+Change epochs training to 15 wanna keep it minimal error ###

+## the project cna be updated using opencv for live object detection classification whether its a cat or dog

 ### License
 ### This project is licensed under the MIT License.